DoctorMcKay/node-tf2/README.md

 Unwraps a `gift`.
 The `gift` parameter should be the ID of a received wrapped gift item.

+### useItem(item)

+Generically use an item.
+The `item` parameter should be an item ID.

+### sortBackpack(sortType)

+Sorts your backpack. `sortType` is the ID of the type of sort you want.
+I don't know which sort type is which code, so you'll have to figure that out for yourself.

 # Events

 ### connectedToGC